Food sensitivities, intolerances and allergies: identifying triggers and healing your gut

 • Fat – bile insufficiency

 When left untreated, food intolerances have been linked with development of autoimmune diseases, rheumatic diseases and neurological conditions such as rheumatoid arthritis, lupus, multiple sclerosis, type 1 diabetes and cerebral ataxia.
-Therefore, identifying food reactions and addressing them can be essential for maintenance of long term health.
+Therefore, identifying food reactions and addressing them can be essential for maintenance of long-term health.

 Conventional treatment for food allergies, intolerance and sensitivity

-Mostly, your GP will be concerned with an IgE mediated allergy, or may need to differentiate from an autoimmune condition such as coeliac disease.
+Mostly, your GP will be concerned with an IgE-mediated allergy, or may need to differentiate from an autoimmune condition such as coeliac disease.
 Depending on the severity and type of food sensitivity, your GP may refer you for food sensitivity testing to identify your food triggers.

 Food sensitivity testing used in Australia includes: